Improving Rule-based Reasoning in LLMs using Neurosymbolic Representations: Results

 \subsection{Neurosymbolic LLM Performance}

-The Neurosymbolic LLM outperforms all baseline models across all trained problem types (i.e., all problem types except addition and integer division), achieving significantly higher scores and lower losses.
-For most problems, the loss is significantly reduced relative to the Standard LLM, and the accuracy approaches \textbf{100\%}.
+Across all trained problem types, the Neurosymbolic LLM achieves the best overall performance among all models, as shown in Table~\ref{tab:performance}.
+It consistently attains higher accuracy and lower cross-entropy loss.
+For most problems, both the loss is significantly reduced and the accuracy is much higher than that of the Standard LLM.

 However, on more complex tasks, such as LCM and square modulo, performance is slightly lower.
-This may be due to the complexity of the underlying forward-pass algorithm required for these problems, which makes applying interventions via a single decoder network more challenging.
+This may be due to the complexity of the underlying forward-pass algorithm required for these problems (e.g., square modulo requires two-hop reasoning), which makes applying interventions via a single decoder network more challenging.
 A potential improvement could involve using multiple decoder networks to insert neurosymbolic information at different stages of the forward pass, enabling more precise alignment with the LLM's internal computations.

 Another reason for the reduction in scores is the encoding error rate, which is the percentage of misclassified input digits.
-As shown in Figure \ref{error_rate_per_digit}, at layer 17, the errors for the hundreds, tens, and ones digit places are \textbf{1.5\%}, \textbf{2.0\%}, and \textbf{1.0\%}, respectively.
+As shown in Figure \ref{error_rate_per_digit}, at layer 17, the errors for each of the digits are all under 2\%.
 Errors in generating the correct neurosymbolic representation of the input problems will result in an incorrect solution neurosymbolic vector, which increases the likelihood that the LLM outputs an incorrect response.